mmcshane10/JeopardyAPI/Notes.md

   - Mocha
   - Karma

-  --Which of the following are object-oriented languages.
+  --Which of the following are object-oriented languages. (multi choice)

   --JavaScript is single-threaded and non-blocking (multi choice)